 - The 13 inch square fan grille will cover the counter sunk brad nail heads.

-The brad nailer is a wonderful tool because automatically counter sinks the brads without all the pounding, shaking and marring the moulding that would happen if one were trying to drive in finish nails by hand with a carpenter’s hammer.
+The brad nailer is a wonderful tool because it automatically counter sinks the brads without all the pounding, shaking and marring that would happen if driving in finish nails with hammer:

-The trim moulding covered the gap in the drywall ceiling for the “old work” installation in the space between the first floor ceiling and second floor joists.
-Notice how the trim moulding does not cover the Panasonic WhisperCeiling fan housing mounting flange so that the moulding lies flush against the drywall ceiling.
-No nails are set on the right side of the moulding because this is the location of the 2 inch gap in the drywall ceiling on the duct connector side of the fan.
+The trim moulding covered the gap in the drywall ceiling opening for the old work installationbetween the first floor ceiling and second floor joists.
+Notice how the trim moulding does not cover the Panasonic WhisperCeiling fan mounting flange to allow the moulding to flat against the ceiling.
+No brad nails are set on the right side of the moulding because this is the location of the 2 inch gap in the drywall ceiling on the duct connector side of the fan.

 The Panasonic FV-11VQ5 fan grille is 13 inches square and covers the brad nail heads.
 The grille springs hold the grille tight against the wood trim moulding.
-I didn’t fill the brad nail heads with wood putty so that anyone working on the fan in the future will understand how the ceiling trim is installed in case the fan ever needs to be replaced.
+I didn’t fill the brad nail heads with wood putty so that someone working on the fan in the future will understand how the ceiling trim is installed.

 There’s no need to caulk around the fan because it’s mounted to the face of the bathroom ceiling between the 1st and 2nd floors.
 The fan will always be pulling air from the bathroom, as opposed to a fan installed in the attic behind the drywall ceiling could draw in hot attic air.